 I remember our first house with a real dishwasher was in 1967.
 This was quite a novelty.
 Our family of five worked it pretty hard and wore it out in about 5 years.
 This is a little less than average, but frankly I was surprised it lasted that long given the abuse we put it through.

 There are two types of dishwashers.
 The conventional drop-front variety and drawers.
-Both types come with a variety of very convenient features designed to make your life easier in some way.
+Both types come with a number of very convenient features designed to make your life easier in some way.
 Check out the benefits of drawer types here.

 - Find your appliance’s owner’s manual and place it in a secure location for instructions on your specific appliance.
 If you have lost the manual or want a second copy, you can usually find them on line.